Belgian liege waffles are made with a raised yeast dough, and filled with pieces of Belgian pearl sugar.

 I’m gonna be honest, this recipe is adapted from the back of the box of Belgian pearl sugar.
 I won’t take any credit for creativity here… I just want to spread the love of liege waffles.
 Anyways, I increased the yeast a tad, by preference, and halved the recipe.
 If you make a full recipe you WILL eat it all and that’s very very dangerous.
 I think half a batch is a perfect amount for 3-4 people to share.

 Also, PLEASE please please don’t try and make this without Belgian pearl sugar.
 It just can’t be made without it.
 It really can’t.
 It’s what makes the whole thing work.
-You can buy it on Amazon here: Lars’ Own Belgian Pearl Sugar 8 Ounces (Pack of 2) (affiliate link, at no extra cost to you).
+You can buy it on Amazon here: Lars’ Own Belgian Pearl Sugar 8 Ounces (Pack of 2).

 Feel free to top these with things like nutella, whipped cream, maple syrup, chocolate sauce, fruit compote, whateeeever you want!
 But can I be honest?
 My favorite way to eat them is plain, MAYBE with a little whipped cream.